You would have heard somehow that processed food is unhealthy.

-So, any raw agricultural commodity has undergone any changes such as cleaning, milling, cutting, chopping, heating, pasteurizing, blanching, cooking, freezing, canning, dehydrating, drying, mixing, packaging or any other procedures are processed.
+So, any raw agricultural commodity has undergone any changes such as cleaning, milling, cutting, chopping, heating, pasteurizing, blanching, cooking, freezing, canning, dehydrating, drying, mixing, packaging, or any other procedures are processed.

 So, if we go according to these standards, all food that is sold in the supermarket is somehow processed.
-Because, when we harvest anything it starts to deteriorate and lose nutrients.
+Because when we harvest anything, it starts to deteriorate and lose nutrients.

 Then, it is necessary to understand the various degrees of food processing.

-In order to understand more clearly, the American Academy of Nutrition and Dietetics has classified food processing under three heads:
+To understand more clearly, the American Academy of Nutrition and Dietetics has classified food processing under three heads:

 - Unprocessed or minimally processed foods